 Set quantifiable and realistic milestones

-Once your focus is established, you can then set specific milestones or goals that need to be achieved to determine levels of success.
-You should follow the SMART guidelines:
+Once your focus is established, you can then set goals that need to be achieved to determine levels of success.
+You should follow SMART goal setting guidelines:

 Choose the right approach and tools for your needs